Nanometrisis/Nanomet_project_2021/README.md

 model_forward.fit(X_train, y_train, verbose=0, epochs=900)
 ```
 high number of epochs of course may lead to overfitting.
-We check in the end of the notebook if this is the case. (it looks like its not unless there is a leakage that we dont understand)
+We check in the end of the notebook if this is the case. (it looks like its not unless there is a leakage that we don't understand)

 The inverse architect that was used: